-Ice Cream Ramen takes the ramen craze to its sweetest and coldest peak
+Ice cream ramen takes the ramen craze to its sweetest and coldest peak

 “I thought well that's easy enough to make into Ramen,” he says, as he squeezes soft serve ice cream through a strainer.

-“In Japan they've got candy basically for everything so we found ourselves a Swiss roll cake, which is really popular in Japan.
+“In Japan, they've got candy basically for everything so we found ourselves a Swiss roll cake, which is really popular in Japan.
 That’s the kashu.
-We add candy mushrooms, some macha candy for the scallions, and then top it all off with mochi for an egg.”
+We add candy mushrooms, some matcha candy for the scallions, and then top it all off with mochi for an egg.”

 Our young taste testers were too busy testing to comment at length.